-- 1 Select the appropriate XML hook(s) in the table by activating the corresponding checkbox(es).

-- 2 In the Tasks bar, click Delete.
+- 1 Select the appropriate XML hook(s) in the table by activating the corresponding checkbox(es). - 2 In the Tasks bar, click Delete.

 A confirmation dialog opens.

-- 3 Click OK to confirm.

-6.12.9 "COA PROFILES" MENU
+7.14.9 "COA PROFILES" MENU

 SIP-DECT 6.0 and later supports central configuration over the air (CoA) for Mitel 602 DECT phones.
 The CoA profiles page lists the available CoA profiles that can be downloaded to the DECT phones.